p-adic equidistribution of CM points: Special cycles in Lubin--Tate spaces and in formal groups

 \subsubsection{CM curves}

-We consider a local analogue of CM points and of their Zariski closures in formal models.
+We consider a local analogue of CM points and of their Zariski closures in integral models.
 These will be images of maps of Lubin--Tate towers and we start by defining the data parametrising them.
+The definition is slightly streamlined version of the one in \cite[\S~2.5]{li}.